 In her final game in Ft Wayne, she recalled running to catch the final fly ball to save the game, falling in the bleachers and splitting her upper lip.
 She caught the ball, and Ft Wayne won the game.

-She was born and raised in Nashville, Tenn., and was one of the original members of the All-American Girls Professional Baseball League from 1943 through 1945.
-She then moved to Chicago and played in the National Girls Baseball League for several years.
+Lillian, born in Nashville, Tennessee, was a 14 year resident of Green Valley, AZ.
+As one of the original members of the All-American Girls Professional Baseball League from 1943 to 1945, she played outfield for the Rockford Peaches, Minneapolis Millerettes, and the Fort Wayne Daisies.
+After her career in the AAGPBL, she played professional softball for several years.

 Contributed By: Helen Nordquist